UDb23/rpie-ovl/README.md

-# Overlays for Retropie 4.x - Retroarch
+# Overlays for Retropie 4.x - Retroarch/Libretro
-Lr-Mame2003 (latest version with correct aspect ratio) and 1080p Display.
+Arcade game overlays created for Lr-Mame2003 (latest version with correct aspect ratio) and 1080p Display.
 Users reported overlays work also with lower resolution (1366x768) and with (lr)Final Burn Alpha.

+Selected Console overlays, generic and game specific, are also included.

 Original logos, graphics and trademarks are property of their respective owners.
 # These Overlays are **NOT** for commercial use.

 ## How to install
+(arcade only, consoles coming soon)

 ```
 git clone --depth 1 https://github.com/udb23/rpie-ovl.git